hirokiyokoyama/tracking_via_colorizing/README.md

 * ffmpeg

 ## Usage
-1. python dataset.py (this downloads kinetics dataset and associated videos from youtube, which takes log time)
+1. python dataset.py (this downloads kinetics dataset and associated videos from youtube, which takes long time)
 1. python clustering.py (clusters colors that appear in the videos using kmeans)
 1. python train.py